-- students should be made in partnership with the student's health care provider, school nurse, and IEP/504 team.
-All alternatives to wearing a face covering, including the use of a face shield, should be exhausted before an individual is granted an exception to wearing a face covering. - Students and families should be taught how to properly wear a face covering (cover nose and mouth), to maintain hand hygiene when removing the face covering for meals and physical activity, and how to replace and maintain (washing regularly) a cloth face covering. - Schools may allow students to remove face coverings when students are: - Eating or drinking when spaced at least 6 feet apart, or - When wearing a face covering creates an unsafe condition in which to operate equipment or execute a task, or - At least 6 feet apart during "face-covering breaks" to last no longer than 10 minutes. - Transparent face coverings provide the opportunity for more visual cues and may be considered as an alternative for younger students, students who are deaf and hard of hearing, and their teachers.
+ARP ESSER Requirement Strategies, Policies, and Procedures ARP ESSER Requirement Strategies, Policies, and Procedures students should be made in partnership with the student's health care provider, school nurse, and IEP/504 team.
+All alternatives to wearing a face covering, including the use of a face shield, should be exhausted before an individual is granted an exception to wearing a face covering.
+Students and families should be taught how to properly wear a face covering (cover nose and mouth), to maintain hand hygiene when removing the face covering for meals and physical activity, and how to replace and maintain (washing regularly) a cloth face covering.
+Schools may allow students to remove face coverings when students are: Eating or drinking when spaced at least 6 feet apart, or When wearing a face covering breaks to least 6 feet apart, or At least 6 feet apart during "face-covering breaks" to last no longer than 10 minutes.
+Transparent face coverings provide the opportunity for more visual cues and may be considered as an alternative for younger students, students who are deaf and hard of hearing, and their teachers.
+The Universal Face Covering Order requires schools to do all the following: Require all people, including employees, teachers, students,